AAckerlund/Unit-Testing-in-C/README.md

 ```
 *The above commands are the main contents of criterionSetup.sh except they are prefaced with sudo where appropriate.*
-*Now setup the unit test by doing
+*Now setup the unit test by doing.*

 ```
 $ ./setupUnitTest.sh